 The Regulation 14 Consultation took place over a period of eight weeks in early 2018 and was collated using an online tool with the option for written feedback.
-The Steering Committee have taken the time since the Consultation closed to review the feedback, responding to each individual comment to each Policy and making revisions to the Policies and Supporting documentation.
+The Steering Committee have taken the time since that Consultation closed to review the feedback, responding to each individual comment to each Policy and making revisions to the Policies and Supporting documentation.

-That review has now been completed and the Plan revised having regard to the comments received.
-This version has been endorsed by the Parish Council and the Ropley Neighbourhood Plan is being submitted to East Hampshire District Council to check that all the documentation has been submitted and to carry out a six-week Regulation 16 Consultation.
-Once the Plan passes this stage, it will be examined by an Independent Examiner to ensure that the Plan meets with all current legal requirements.
+That review was completed and the Plan revised having regard to the comments received.
+The Regulation 15 Submission version was endorsed by the Parish Council and submitted to East Hampshire District Council to check that all the documentation had been submitted and to carry out a six-week Regulation 16 Consultation, which took place between 14th December 2018 and 25th January 2019.
+Following completion of that consultation the plan, together with the representations received, were submitted to the independent examiner appointed by East Hampshire District Council to ensure that the Plan met with all current legal requirements.

-Following the Independent Examination, the Plan will be subject to a referendum of all residents in the Parish.
-If more than 50% of those voting support the Plan, then the Plan should be "made "by East Hampshire District Council and it will then be used in the determination of planning applications.
+Following the Independent Examination, the Plan was revised into its current form to reflect the recommendations from the examiner.
+This Plan was subject to a referendum of all residents in the Parish, held on 11th July 2019.
+87.7% of residents who voted in the referendum supported the plan and, subject to approval by the Council of East Hampshire District Council, it will be used in the determination of planning applications.